Compare Static Caravan Insurance

 What is static caravan insurance?

-If you don’t take out static caravan insurance and something happens to your home away from home, you risk being hugely out of pocket.
+If you don’t have static caravan insurance and something happens to your home away from home, you risk being out of pocket.

-Static Caravan cover levels vary depending on your choice of policy, but coverage is usually available for:
+Protection levels vary for static caravan insurance policies, but coverage is usually available for:

 - Theft of the whole caravan